 John Lee Hooker was born in Clarksdale, Mississippi on 22 August 1917.
 He took up singing the blues professionally in the early thirties and his laid-back, drawling style later influenced sixties artists such as John Mayall, Johnny Winter and Buddy Guy.

 Tracks like Boogie Chillen' have become blues classics and dozens of albums have been recorded on legendary labels such as Chess and Charly.
-In a career spanning over half a century, Hooker can't remember how many records he's made - it could be as many as 250 - but he has particular fondness for The Healer, on which he duetted famously with Carlos Santana on sessions which seemed to elevate both parties.
+In a career spanning over half a century, Hooker can't remember how many records he's made - it could be as many as 250 - but he has a particular fondness for The Healer, on which he duetted famously with Carlos Santana on sessions that seemed to elevate both parties.

 "Hoo.
 That was my big record," whoops Hooker; "that was a real big record that put me right back on track again.
 Carlos Santana was very good on that record.
 He's not a blues guy at all, he's a Latin guitarist, but what we did together there was real good.
 What did it was his guitar and my voice.
 He's got his own voice on the guitar – one note from Carlos and you know it's him – and I guess one note from me and you know it's me, too."